judka-uriel/uriel-book/uriel_en.md

-criticized them for this, this greatly angered me — if people don't want to watch films, then why force them upon them?  <!-- And now the civilized way of resolving such conflicts are individual screens on the backs of seats. --> I have personally found myself in such situations, when during lengthy bus journeys I suffered from the forced screening of videos with the silliest films.
+criticized them for this, this greatly angered me — if people don't want to watch films, then why force them upon them?  <!-- And now the civilized way of resolving such conflicts are individual screens on the backs of seats. --> I have personally found myself in such situations, when during lengthy bus journeys I endured the forced screening of videos with the silliest films.
 <!-- Of those films, only one was enjoyable — about the shlimazel —
 *[Meet the Parents](https://en.wikipedia.org/wiki/Meet_the_Parents)*. -->
 <!-- And only when the journeys became routine was I able to sleep, paying no